-The memoir of Defend International co-founder, Dr. Widad Akreyi, titled The Daughter of Kurdland: A Life Dedicated to Humankind has been published in English, Danish and Arabic.
+The memoir of Defend International co-founder, Dr. Widad Akreyi, titled The Daughter of Kurdland: A Life Dedicated to Humankind has been published in English and Danish.

 Written in passionate prose, the book provides a chronicle of Dr. Widad’s experiences and the events that have shaped her life.

 Born in the mountains of Kurdland, Dr. Widad was just seven years old when she stood up against the mounting atrocities of the Iraqi Baath Party and defended her rights and those of her classmates, which well-nigh cost her her life.

 Her reluctance to bow to pressure placed her on the blacklist of unwanted Kurds who later were to be slaughtered in a genocide called Anfal that took place in the late 1980s.
 She disobeyed authority, volunteered to help the persecuted and documented crimes against humanity.

 Her quest for peace, freedom and knowledge transformed her, making her human rights champion and politician, taking her to a new continent, where she survived a cardiac arrest at the age of 26.
 Despite incredible hardships she earned a Master’s degree in genetics and a PhD in global health and epidemiology and has been awarded several prestigious awards.
 For more information you can visit her website widad.org

 The Kurdish activist who became a global icon

 A powerful portrayal of a little school girl who defied Saddam Hussein’s regime, lived through two genocides and became an award-winning champion for human rights.